NixOS/nix.dev/maintainers/vision.md

 High-quality documentation is a prerequisite for growth, adoption, and contributor sustainability in the Nix ecosystem.
 This vision aligns contributors around a shared direction, lowers the barrier to contribution, and ensures documentation serves both newcomers and experienced users.

-The core idea: if others understand where we're going, they can contribute in small or large steps toward it.
+The core idea: if others understand where the documentation team is going, they can contribute in small or large steps toward it.

 ## Learning from other projects